juanLovera/OLXItemSearcher/README.md

 * Portrait & Landscape: screens in app were designed to work in all sizes and orientations.

-* Items details: tapping in an item or publication will show more details about it.
+* Items details: tapping on an item or publication will show more details about it.

 * Highly customizable and maintainable code.